Skip to main content

 • Scientist

 Dr. Roberson has over 15 years of experience as a professional scientist working on pulsed laser projects for the US Army.
-He currently works as a Senior Scientist of Systems Development contracted to work at the C5ISR center at the Aberdeen Proving Grounds Army base.
-The current focus of his research involves experimental and computational ultrafast laser material interactions.
+Previous projects he was worked on involve femtosecond laser systems, atomic and molecular spectroscopy, and laser-matter interaction studies.
+Currently, he works as a Lead Physicist in the Applied Physics Division of 4S Silversword Software and Services.
+His current professional projects relate to free space communication devices being developed by 4S.
 Click the button below to learn more about his professional history and current endeavors.

 • HBCU Advocate